-• Land drainage expenditure is calculated as a whole and has been split appropriately between stormwater drainage and flood protection.

-- Infrastructure rebuild related projects have been excluded (the future SCIRT programme).
-This is currently estimated to be valued at \$134 million. - Projects required to implement the Facilities rebuild programme (including renewals required as part of the North Frame, East Frame and South Frame, Avon River Precinct and "An Accessible City") have been excluded.
+- Land drainage expenditure is calculated as a whole and has been split appropriately between stormwater drainage and flood protection. - SCIRT infrastructure rebuild related projects have been excluded.
+This is currently estimated to be valued at \$38 million. - Projects required to implement the Facilities rebuild programme (including renewals required as part of the North Frame, East Frame and South Frame, Avon River Precinct and "An Accessible City") have been excluded.
 This is currently estimated to be valued at \$5 million.